 Is safety really that random?

 Great question!
-It’s not completely random, it’s just it would mess up the TDI scoring too much.
+It’s not completely random; it’s just that it would mess up the TDI scoring too much.
 But I can comfortably organize TDI by safety.
 It would look like this:

 - the riskiest: TDI 3